 The Crisscrossed nature of DevOps drives all the stakeholders to invade into each other's territory creating a shared responsibility model backed by automation - Tweet This

-It’s similar to being on the battlefield and improvising your strategic approach with helpful insights while manual and repetitive tasks are taken care of by an army of hi-tech automated gadgets.
+It’s like being on the battlefield and improvising your strategic approach with helpful insights while manual and repetitive tasks are taken care of by an army of hi-tech automated gadgets.

-Today, DevOps is the need of the hour.
-Particularly, the rise of digital technologies such as IOT, AI, Analytics and Cloud has forced every software-driven business to constantly redefine their software development and testing strategies.
+DevOps is the need of the hour.
+The rise of digital technologies such as IoT, AI, Analytics and Cloud has forced every software-driven business to constantly redefine their software development and testing strategies.